Mark Evans (general)

 Lieutenant General Mark Evans, AO, DSC (born 24 April 1953) is a retired senior officer in the Australian Army.
-He served as Chief of Joint Operations from July 2008 until his retirement in May 2011.
+He was chief of joint operations from July 2008 until his retirement in May 2011.

 Early years

 Evans was born in Kluang, Malaya, on 24 April 1953 to William Eric and Valerie Doreen Evans, and was educated in the United Kingdom.

 Military career

 British Army

-He was a cadet in the Worcestershire Army Cadet Force, serving in Droitwich Troop, a detachment affiliated to the Queen's Own Hussars.
-He achieved the rare appointment of Cadet Under Officer before leaving the ACF for the Regular Army.
-Evans served for five years in the British Army, which included officer training at the Royal Military Academy Sandhurst and regimental duties with the Worcestershire and Sherwood Foresters Regiment in Berlin.
-During this time Evans served on counter insurgency operations in Northern Ireland.
+He was a cadet in the Worcestershire Army Cadet Force (ACF), in Droitwich Troop, a detachment affiliated to the Queen's Own Hussars.
+He achieved the rare appointment of cadet under officer before leaving the ACF for the Regular Army.
+Evans spent five years in the British Army, which included officer training at the Royal Military Academy Sandhurst and regimental duties with the Worcestershire and Sherwood Foresters Regiment in Berlin.
+During this time, he was involved in counter insurgency operations in Northern Ireland.
 He was commissioned as a second lieutenant on 9 March 1973, and promoted to lieutenant on 8 September 1974.
 Evans resigned his British commission on 13 April 1976.